chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 **For 32-bit architectures with the Physical Address Extension enabled**, three paging levels are used.
 The Linux’s Page Global Directory corresponds to the 80×86’s Page Directory Pointer Table (PDPT), the Page Upper Directory is eliminated, the Page Middle Directory corresponds to the 80×86’s Page Directory, and the Linux’s Page Table corresponds to the 80×86’s Page Table.

-Finally, **for 64-bit architectures** three or four levels of paging are used depending on the linear address bit splitting performed by the hardware, see section Paging for 64-bit Architectures Table 2-4.
+Finally, **for 64-bit architectures** three or four levels of paging are used depending on the linear address bit splitting performed by the hardware, see section [6.1.2.4 Paging for 64-bit Architectures](#6-1-2-4-paging-for-64-bit-architectures) Table 2-4.
 For x86-64, four levels of paging are used.

 Each process has its own Page Global Directory (**mm_struct->pgd**) and its own set of Page Tables.
 When a process switch occurs (see section context_switch()), Linux saves the **cr3** control register in the descriptor of the process previously in execution and then loads **cr3** with the value stored in the descriptor of the process to be executed next.
 Thus, when the new process resumes its execution on the CPU, the paging unit refers to the correct set of Page Tables.